fleming12/hullrad.github.io/README.md

 Fleming, P.J. and Fleming, K. G., HullRad: Fast Calculations of Folded and Disordered Protein and Nucleic Acid Hydrodynamic Properties.
 Biophysical Journal, Volume 114, Issue 4, p856–869, 27 February 2018.

-Fleming, P.J., Correia, J.J, and Fleming, K.G., Revisiting Macromolecular Hydration with HullRadSAS. bioRxiv,  www.biorxiv.org/content/10.1101/2022.10.20.513022v1
+Fleming, P.J., Correia, J.J, and Fleming, K.G., Revisiting Macromolecular Hydration with HullRadSAS.
+(2023) Eur.
+Biophys.
+J. Online Jan 5. https://doi.org/10.1007/s00249-022-01627-8
+Note: The EBJ paper also describes updates to the original HullRad incorporated in HullRadV9.

 Download fleming_bj_2018.pdf for a PDF copy of the paper describing the original HullRad algorithm.